Pressure-Compensated Flow Control Valve (IL)

 Leakage area —

-clearance area in fully closed position
+the gap area in the fully closed position

 Details